Disney World Restaurant Discounts & Coupons

 Levy Preferred Frequent Dining Program

-Levy Restaurants operates three of the Downtown Disney restaurants: Fulton’s Crab House, Portobello Yacht Club and Wolfgang Puck Cafe.
+Levy Restaurants operates several Disney Springs restaurants: Paddlefish and Wolfgang Puck Cafe.
+(Please note: as of August 2017, Portobello Yacht Club and Wolfgang Puck Cafe are closed.
+Portobello will re-open as Terralina Crafted Italian.
+Wolfgang Puck Bar and Grill will open in a new location in Disney Springs.)
 You can sign up for their free Levy Preferred Frequent Dining Program online.
 Then present your membership card each time you eat at a participating restaurant.
 You will receive 1 point for every dollar you spend (gratuity excluded).
-For every $250 you spend at any of their participating restaurants (not just the Downtown Disney locations — they have restaurants around the US), you?ll receive a $25 dining certificate on the spot, valid towards your next dining experience.
+For every $250 you spend at any of their participating restaurants (not just the Disney Springs locations — they have restaurants around the US), you will receive a $25 dining certificate on the spot, valid towards your next dining experience.

 - Save 20% on food (not beverages) at the following casual dining restaurants in the Swan and Dolphin hotels on Disney property: Cabana, Fountain, Fresh, Garden Grove, Picabu and Splash.
 Thanks to Marlene for info.

-- Ghirardelli Soda Fountain in Downtown Disney sometimes offers 10% or 15% AAA discounts on its sundaes and other soda fountain treats.
-I’ve been turned down a few times, but other times have been given the discount.
-MouseSavers.com reader reports getting a 15% discount in February 2013.
+- Ghirardelli Soda Fountain in Disney Springs sometimes offers 10% or 15% AAA discounts on its sundaes and other soda fountain treats.
+We have been turned down a few times, but other times have been given the discount.
+MouseSavers.com reader Marlene reports getting a 15% discount in February 2013.
 So it’s always worth asking!

 - Save 15% on your McDonald’s order with a minimum purchase of an Extra Value Meal, excluding the Dollar Menu, ONLY at 25 participating locations in Orlando, Davenport and Haines City.
 Visit McFun.com for the full list of locations.
 Thanks to Marlene for info.